 Upon arriving at Bella Rakha and winding your way along our long driveway, you will come across metal baskets dotted among the trees and fields.
-These are frisbee/disc golf targets.
+These are disc golf targets.

 When Simon and Yvette first bought the property in 2007, one of Simon’s main goals was to set up an 18 hole Disc Golf Course on the grounds.
 When groups are here using the property, they are able to experience this sport free of charge.
 You can pick a disc and go for a wander around the grounds, enjoying your own route around the baskets.
-If you want to include this as an activity while you are booked at Bella Rakha, you can have the course set up with starting tees, with access to maps and discs – just let us know in advance.
+If you want to include this as an activity while you are booked at Bella Rakha, we can mark out a beginners course, with access to maps and discs – just let us know in advance.
+The main course is set up for experienced players with good technical abilities and not very friendly to beginners.

 What is Disc Golf?